oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-install.md

 <details><summary><b>If you want so see all the detail on the pod (including the init container)</b></summary>

-The following will generate a **lot** of output, you'll see it's **way** bigger than the yaml file you used to define the deployment !
+The following will generate a **lot** of output, you'll see it's **way** bigger than the yaml file you used to define the deployment!

-- In the OCI Cloud shell (remember to substitute the pod name for your stockmanager !)
+- In the OCI Cloud shell (remember to substitute the pod name for your stockmanager!)

   - `kubectl get pod stockmanager-654f44d59d-bjn2v -o yaml`